 The documentation of negative data is extremely important and valuable.
 Negative data from national surveys support trade and exports, and benefit American agriculture.
 The CAPS program strives to insure that all negative data is valid, and results from active survey efforts.
 The CAPS program has developed guidelines to assist in data entry of valid negative data.
-The CAPS-Approved Survey Methods can be found in Appendix M. This matrix enables one to determine the appropriate pests that can be considered negative for a survey effort based on the survey methodology, trap/lure combination, etc. Data entry will be checked/validated against the approved survey method for each pest on the Priority Pest List.
+The CAPS-Approved Survey Methods can be found in Appendix M. This matrix enables one to determine the appropriate pests that can be considered negative for a survey effort based on the survey methodology, trap/lure combination, etc. Data entry will be checked and validated against the approved survey method for each pest on the Priority Pest List.
 Data not conforming to the approved method will not be accepted into the database.

-Additional guidance for data entry is given in Appendix N for selected target pests (Exotic Woodboring and Bark Beetles, mollusks, and nematodes) at the genus and species level.
+Additional guidance for data entry is given in Appendix N for selected target pests (Xyleborus and Xylotrechus, Mollusks, Nematodes, and Phytoplasmas) at the genus and species level.
 Because of incomplete taxonomy, diagnostic difficulty, lack of survey methodology, or other reasons, some target pests are listed only at the genus level.
-In certain instances, it may not be appropriate to enter positive or negative data at the genus level.
+In certain instances only, it may be appropriate to enter negative data at the genus level.
+Appendix N provides this guidance.
 All positive records should be at the species level.